 The Change Process

 Your reality will not change until an intentional decision is made to break into your old opinion and incorporate the truth so you change your output.
 If you change what you think or believe, you can change your words and deeds.
-Aside from the obvious training your body will need to perform new skills, you need to rev up your soul with the benefits that will spark your motivation o you can pull through the skill acquisition phase (the transition process between unlearning the old skill and replacing it with the new skill).
+Aside from the obvious training your body will need to perform new skills, you need to rev up your soul with the benefits that will spark your motivation so you can pull through the skill acquisition phase (the transition process between unlearning the old skill and replacing it with the new skill).
 Take the process of learning to drive a car as an example.
 For a new driver, the process can be unnerving.
 It takes both the cognitive mind (written test) and different parts of your body (road test) to gain the skills to be qualified to drive, but you need a hopeful attitude to pull you through your temporary fears and doubts until you become a skilled, confident driver.
-(Read the “Introduction” Tab for an example.)

 Change is, first, a decision.
 A person has the ability to change but that doesn't mean they will.
 The temporary discomfort of learning new skills affects emotions and is often evident in attitude, too.
 Both soul alignment (making decisions consistent with the truth and the values that are in your soul) and physical skill building are necessary to engage and persist through the change process.
 Emotions impact your performance drive/ambition and can help or hinder your persistence through the change process.